cosmos/cosmos/whitepaper.md

 ### Becoming a Validator After Genesis Day

-New validators not in the genesis validator set can be added in a two-step process.
+New validators not already in the genesis validator set can be introduced in a two-step process.

-First, the would-be validator must post a bond-proposal and post a collateral deposit.
+First, the candidate validator must submit a `BondProposalTx` transaction wherein they can post a collateral deposit of any combination of tokens.
 The amount of gnuts posted as collateral is what determines the validator's voting power.
+This creates a `BondProposal` proposal for the current gnut holders to vote on.

-Second, the rest of the validators must vote on this proposal.
-If more than ½ of the gnu-holders vote yes, the proposal passes, and the candidate becomes a validator at the specified block height.
+Next, the rest of the validators must vote on this proposal.
+If more than `ValidatorBondQuorum` of the gnu-holders vote yes, the proposal passes, and the candidate becomes a validator at the specified block height.
+If the proposal does not pass, all the tokens in the `BondProposalTx` transaction are returned, save for the transaction fee.

 Given the same amount of usage of the GnuClear network, the validators may not have a natural inclination to allow more gnut holders to bond, because this decreases the amount of fees earned by each validator.
-Yet, the network might become more profitable if there were more collateral at stake, as it allows for more transaction velocity.
+Yet, the network might become more profitable if there were more collateral at stake, as it allows for more transaction volume.
 In that case, it might be rational for validators to allow a new gnut holder to bond, as long as it brings more stake to the table.
 Thus, bond proposals can also include any number of non-gnu tokens as collateral.
 These tokens join the blockchain's token reserve pool.

 ```
-BondProposal
+BondProposal (TODO)
 	BonderAddr   []byte
 	Coins        // Gnuts and other tokens
 	StartHeight  int